Best Vitamin C Serums 2026: Expert Picks

 Tatcha reimagined Vitamin C delivery.
 Instead of a high-concentration blast that degrades by afternoon, their 12-hour time-release system feeds Vitamin C to your skin steadily throughout the day.
 Japanese plum extract and a Pro-Glutathione Booster add antioxidant layers that most serums skip.
 The Hadasei-3 complex — rice, algae, green tea — delivers the signature Tatcha skin-softening effect that makes application feel like a ritual, not a chore.

-The trade-off is transparency.
+The limitation is transparency.
 Tatcha does not disclose the Vitamin C concentration, trusting the time-release system over raw potency numbers.
 For data-driven skincare buyers, that is frustrating.
 The pump also dispenses more than a single application needs — you learn to half-press after the first few uses.

 Pros: 12-hour time-release delivery, Japanese botanical complex, luxurious sensorial experience.